zmitchell/tinkering.xyz/content/flake-from-scratch.md

 - Right now our flake only works for a single architecture (the one we hardcoded in as `system`).
 Surely there's a way to extend our flake to be more flexible in this regard (spoiler, of course there is).
 - You may want different dependencies available at development-time, build-time, and run-time.
 For example, say you need to generate code based on Protobuf schemas, you'll probably need `protoc` around for that.
 You need that at build time, but you don't need it at run-time and you may or may not need it around at development time.
 Right now all of our dependencies are around at build time and development time.
 - How do you build a workspace instead of a single crate?

-## The SEO problem
-Before leaving off I'd like to point out an area of improvement for the Nix project.
-Very often I found myself searching for a topic and the official sources were not in the top few search results, if they were present at all.
-For example, let's say I vaguely remember that the documentation for `mkShell` was in a section about "builders" ([Special Builders](https://nixos.org/manual/nixpkgs/stable/#chap-special)) and I do a search for "nix builders".
-My default search engine is DuckDuckGo, and the first page of search results (in order) are:
-- A construction company
-- A different construction company
-- Nix builds as a service
-- A rehosted version of a related page ([Trivial Builders](https://ryantm.github.io/nixpkgs/builders/trivial-builders/)
-- The Facebook page of one of the above construction companies
-- A custom home builder
-- A different page from the site of one of the above construction companies
-- The Generic Builders page on Nix Pills
-- The Distributed Builds page on the NixOS Wiki
-- A review of one of the above construction companies

-If I do the same search on Google the results are better, but still not good:
-- A construction company
-- Remote Builds - Nix Reference Manual
-- Nix builds as a service
-- Construction company
-- Distributed builds - NixOS Wiki
-- `nixpkgs/trivial-builders.nix` on GitHub (so close Google, so close!)
-- Review of a construction company
-- How to Learn Nix, Part 32: Builders - Ian Henry

-The page I'm looking for is not in the first page of results on either search engine.
-Ok, maybe my search was too obscure, but I don't think I'm being unreasonable here.
-Even with more precise search terms it's very common for other resources to come up before the official Nix pages.

 ## Questions for the audience
 1. Doing a build to produce a package makes sense conceptually, but doing a build to provide a shell environment makes less sense.
 What are the attributes that `mkShell` produces and how are they turned into a running shell environment?